earthcubeprojects-chords/chords/concepts.md

       Dashboard link.
       </p>
       <ul>
-        <li>A list of instrument links have status indicators which are green/red  indicating if a measurement
+        <li>The instrument links have status indicators which are green/red indicating if a measurement
         has been received within the nominal reporting interval for the instrument.</li>
         <li>The most recent measurement URL is shown in the green box.</li>
         <li>Three bar graphs show the number of measurements received for each instrument,